Philippines says China's South China Sea moves aggressive, illegal

 "We have to expect these kinds of behaviour from China because this is a struggle.
 We have to be ready to anticipate and to get used to these kinds of acts of China which are patently illegal as we have repeatedly said," Teodoro told reporters.

-In the incident at Sabina shoal, Manila's South China Sea task force accused Chinese vessels of ramming and using water canons against a Philippine fisheries vessel transporting food, fuel and medicine for Filipino fishermen.
+In the incident at Sabina shoal on Sunday, Manila's South China Sea task force accused Chinese vessels of ramming and using water canons against a Philippine fisheries vessel transporting food, fuel and medicine for Filipino fishermen.

 The Chinese coast guard said the Philippine vessel "ignored repeated serious warnings and deliberately approached and rammed" China's law enforcement boat, resulting in a collision.

+On Monday, another incident transpired around the same shoal when two Philippine Coast Guard vessels (PCG) were forced to abort their mission to transport supplies to crew aboard another coast guard ship on extended patrol in Sabina.

+China deployed "an excessive force" comprised of 40 vessels, including three navy warships, to obstruct the resupply operation, the PCG said in a statement late on Monday.

-China's Coast Guard said it took "control measures" against two Philippine coast guard vessels that "illegally intruded" into the waters around Sabina, and then approached Chinese coast guard vessels in a "dangerous manner and incited hype".
+But China's Coast Guard said it took "control measures" against the two PCG vessels that "illegally intruded" into the waters around Sabina, and then approached Chinese coast guard vessels in a "dangerous manner and incited hype."

-Officials from the Philippine coast guard and South China Sea task force did not immediately respond to a request for comment about the latest run-in on a public holiday in Manila.
+China refers to Sabina Shoal as Xianbin Reef, while the Philippines calls it Escoda Shoal.
+It is an atoll located 150 km (93 miles) from the western Philippine island of Palawan.

 Asked if the Sunday incident would trigger treaty obligations between the United States and the Philippines, Teodoro said: "That is putting the cart before the horse.
 Let us deter an armed attack, that is the more important thing."